cpt-max/MonoGame-Shader-Samples/README.md

 ## [Object Culling with Indirect Draw](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/object_culling_indirect_draw)
 [<img align="left" width="300" src="Screenshots/ObjectCulling.jpg">](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/object_culling_indirect_draw)
 This sample uses a compute shader to determine the visibility of objects directly on the GPU.
 A structured buffer is filled up with all the visible objects, which are then draw using indirect draw.
-This has the advantage that no data has to be downloaded from the GPU to the CPU.
+This has the advantage that no data has to be downloaded from the GPU to the CPU.<br>
+There is a [converted version of this sample using an append buffer](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/object_culling_indirect_draw_append), which slightly simplifies the code.
 <br clear="left"/><br>

 ## [Particles with Indirect Draw](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/indirect_draw_instances)